 A. This answer will depend on a couple of factors.
 If you recently completed the TL Credential under the Credential-only program plan, check with the Registrar to see if you are still an active student.
 If so, it may be possible to change your program plan to MLIS with the College of Education.
 Check with the College of Education for advising on whether you can still complete a Change of Graduate Program Petition.
 If it has been longer than two semesters since you last attended SJSU, you will need to apply for admission to the MLIS.
 If the 31 units used toward the credential have not expired (See 7 year limit), by the time the remaining MLIS units have been completed, they can be used toward the MLIS.

 - Q. How can I network with other Teacher Librarian candidates?

 A. Please enroll in the Teacher Librarian Advising site.
-This will allow you to communicate with Dr. Mary Ann Harlan, the Teacher Librarian program coordinator.
+This will allow you to communicate with Jonathan Hunt, the Teacher Librarian program coordinator.
 It will also allow you to communicate with other Teacher Librarian program students.
 Opportunities to ask questions, provide information, learn about scholarships, volunteer opportunities, and jobs are frequently posted and shared on this site.